-The Corporate Internal Audit Department submitted the 2021 Activities Report and the 2022 Audit Plan to the Audit Committee in March 2022.
+The Corporate Internal Audit Department submitted the 2022 Activities Report and the 2023 Audit Plan to the Audit Committee in March 2023.
 These included among other aspects an increase in the review of the operation of the control procedures and operations included in the internal control system for financial information.
-The audits carried out in 2021, as in previous years, were as follows:
+The audits carried out in 2022, as in previous years, were as follows:

-- Audits of specific projects - Audits of branches or geographic areas within a company. - Audits of processes or specific areas. - Audits of companies or groups of companies.
+- Audits of specific projects. - Audits of branches or geographic areas within a company. - Audits of processes or specific areas. - Audits of companies or groups of companies.

-A total of 48 audits were carried out in all the Business Areas of the Group in 2021, representing coverage equal to 39% of the ACS Group's total revenues excluding Hochtief AG and Cimic Group Limited.
+A total of 44 audits were carried out in all the Business Areas of the Group in 2022, representing coverage equal to 38% of the ACS Group's total revenues excluding the Hochtief Group.

-In 2021, the internal audits carried out specifically included a review procedure of the Internal Control over Financial Reporting System of the audited company, project or delegation, identifying a series of key controls to verify their operability.
+In 2022, the internal audits carried out specifically included a review procedure of the Internal Control over Financial Reporting System of the audited company, project or delegation, identifying a series of key controls to verify their operability.
 The coverage of the scope of work was in line with the companies and processes that are truly significant and in which the ICFR is implemented.